-"I have been a member of my local Guides group for 8 years and have also been volunteering twice a week for the past 4 years.
-Each Tuesday and Saturday I help co-ordinate the sessions for the under 6 age group where I can practice my organisation and time management skills."
+"I have been a member of my local Guides group for 8 years and have also been volunteering twice a week for the past 4 years.”

-Simply by adding a timeframe to the extra-curricular activity automatically demonstrates the commitment.
-Anytime you mention something extra-curricular, make sure you mention howl long you have been doing it!
+By simply adding a timeframe to the extra-curricular activity automatically demonstrates the commitment.

 "I have spoken to many current medical students to try and understand as much about the course as possible.
 It was mentioned several times how stressful the exam periods can be.
 At first this worried me, but I realised I can use my planning and time keeping skills from my volunteering to create a revision schedule that balances out my revision and relaxation time.
 I believe this organisation and balance will help me deal with the challenges of the exam periods."